 Updates and resources on the implementation of the WHO FCTC, the first UN treaty focused on a public health issue.

 International surveillance on tobacco use and policy resources by regions and countries.

-The Institute of Medicine (IOM) is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.
+The National Academy of Medicine (NAM) is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.